 We encourage everyone to use reusable food service ware as much as possible to reduce waste generated on campus.
 However, for those rare occasions when you may need disposables there are some options.
 Royal Chinet plates are certified compostable and are available locally.
 Bare cups, which are also certified compostable, are now stocked at the Union Market in the Student’s Centre.
 There are other products on the market, but to be included in the organics stream on campus food service products must be certified by the Biodegradable Products Institute and will have a version of the logo shown above.
 Please note that although they are accepted on campus they are not necessarily accepted in all organics streams in the province.

 Most electronics such as computers and computer accessories such as keyboards, scanners and printers as well as phones and audio/visual equipment such as TVs.
 These items should be directed to Technology Services.

 Not Recyclable - Garbage

-Most electric office equipment or appliances, such as calculators, cash registers, typewriters and microwaves are not recyclable.
-Items such as CDs, DVDs, VHS tapes and data storage devices are also not accepted for recycling.
+Most electric office equipment or appliances, such as calculators, cash registers, typewriters and microwaves are NOT recyclable.
+Items such as CDs, DVDs, VHS tapes and other devices are also not accepted for recycling.
 Ensure that data is removed from storage devices.
 Reusable items can be redistributed through the Acadia Surplus Equipment Program.
 Waste items are disposed of in garbage.
 Contact Physical Plant if you have large items for disposal.